ndrean/asyn-promise/readme.md

   });
 ```

-## Batch fetching.
+## Batch fetching with `array.slice()` and `promise.all()

-We use the same `Promise.all` but this time we slice the array of 'usersId' into smaller arrays and loop through these subarrays.
-Here, we indexedFrom the the `newArray = array.slice(startIndex, endIndex)` and execute `Promise.all(newArray)`.
+We use the same `Promise.all` but this time we slice the array of 'usersId' into smaller arrays; we then map to a promise on each subarrays to produce subarrays of promises.
+Finaly, we run `promise.all([])`.

 > source: https://www.freecodecamp.org/news/promise-all-in-javascript-with-example-6c8c5aea3e32/

 ## AXIOS

+Implementation of alternative library `Axios`: looping, page fetching and post.